Sean Fieler: Life and career

 Sean M. Fieler was born in 1972 or 1973, and he was raised by his family in the Catholic faith in northern California.
 He graduated from Williams College in Williamstown, Massachusetts, majoring in political economy, in 1995, and he joined the New York-based assets management firm Mason Hill Advisors later that year.
 Mason Hill was founded in 1986 by William Strong, who would become a longtime partner of Fieler's.
 It is known for managing the Equinox Partners hedge funds, which Fieler co-founded, and it managed greater than $2 billion in assets in 2011 and $968.3 million in 2016.
 Fieler was leading the firm by the time Strong exited in 2016.

 While living in New York City after his college graduation, his mother encouraged him to become more active in the Catholic Church.
 An early experience with philanthropy was his donations to a college friend, Jon Fielder, who left for a medical mission in Kenya in 2002 and worked with Christian churches to offer medical services in Africa.
 Fieler made charitable and political donations through his Chiaroscuro Foundation from 2006 until 2019, and he has been a major donor to the American Principles Project, a conservative think tank, and its chairman.
 By 2015, he was known as an "ideologically motivated funder" of conservative Catholic groups, according to Inside Philanthropy.

-Fieler is married to Brazilian economist Ana Cecília Fieler, and they have six children.
-The two have also funded various political efforts together.
+Fieler is married to Brazilian economist Ana Cecília Fieler and they have six children.
+The two have funded various political efforts together.
 Fieler lived in Princeton, New Jersey, before moving to Stamford, Connecticut, in 2018 after his wife began a teaching position at Yale University.
-According to The Chronicle of Philanthropy, his family are members of a Catholic community in Stamford.
+His family are members of a Catholic community in Stamford.